android/sunflower/docs/MigrationJourney.md

 1. Planning the migration approach
 2. Migrate existing screens to Compose one by one
-3. Migrate Navigation Component to Compose and remove fragments
+3. Migrate Navigation Component to Compose and remove Fragments

 ## #1 Planning the migration approach